ellisgl/GeekLab-GLPDO2/README.md

 Easy to use PDO Wrapper for PHP 7.2+

 ### Latest
-2019-06-25 (3.0.1):
+2019-06-??
+(4.0.0):
-* Fixed for PHPMD issues (There shall not be ELSE statements...).
+* Splitting out methods for nullable.
+PHPMD was complaining.
-* Better exception types from the inner classes.

 ### Features
 * Bind value by the correct type.
 E.g. Don't bind as a string where an integer bind should be.